 #5.
 You underpay.
 The best salespeople want to make MONEY.
 It’s sales, after all.
 If you pay under-market, you get bottom of the barrel.
 This is a huge rookie error.
 More here.
 In fact, in tougher times, you need to make sure your top reps still make a lot of money.

 #6.
-You don’t fire reps that fail in one sales cycle.
+You don’t fire reps that fail in one sales cycle, or at least 1.5 sales cycles.
+Leads are just too precious.
 If you can’t close anything at all in one sales cycle, you never will.
 A related post here.
 This is even more important in tougher times, when you really need to concentrate leads on those that can close.
 You just can’t carry folks that can’t close anymore.
 They just waste those precious leads.

 #7.
-You ask your VP of Sales to Carry a Bag for too long.
-Their job is to recruit a great team and hit the overall plan.
-Not sell themselves, not mostly.
+Your hire a VP of Sales that doesn’t want to sell themselves.
+Now a VP of Sales can’t “carry a bag” forever.
+It’s their job is to recruit a great team and hit the overall plan.
+Not sell themselves directly, not mostly.
 Have your VP of Sales own the whole number, the whole ARR plan for the year.
 Not an individual quota, not for very long, at least.
+But they need to at least start there, and after that, be in all the key deals.
+If your VP of Sales isn’t willing to sell themselves — pass.
+You’re too small for that.
 More here.

 #8.
 You hire someone that has never sold SaaS.
 This can work later, but not in your first reps.
 They need to understand how to sell vaguely similar products at vaguely similar price points.
+Now in vertical SaaS, you may need to take a bit more risk here to get the domain expertise you need.
+But even there, it’s risky.
+You really need to pair them with someone that knows how to sell SaaS.
 More here.

 #10.
 You allow any great reps to leave.
 You should strive for 0% voluntary attrition, Not to fire the bottom 1/3d.
 That’s for Boilerrooms.
 Great sales teams stick together.
 Great sales teams inspire each other.
 Great sales teams attract a higher and higher quality of reps as time goes on.
 More here.